 Lung Cancer and Air Pollution

-While it causes far fewer cases than smoking, air pollution may contribute to the development of lung cancer.
-Experts believe pollution from cars, factories, and power plants may affect the lungs in a way similar to secondhand smoke.
-Worldwide, air pollution is estimated to cause about 5% of lung cancer deaths.
+While it causes far fewer cases than smoking, air pollution may raise the risk of lung cancer.
+Experts think that pollution from cars, factories, and power plants may affect the lungs like secondhand smoke does.
+Worldwide, air pollution may have caused about 223,000 lung cancer deaths.

 Other Risk Factors for Lung Cancer

-Lung cancer does occur in people with no well-known risk factors -- including those who've never smoked.
+Lung cancer does happen to people with no well-known risk factors -- including those who've never smoked.
 Researchers don't know the cause yet, but lung cancer in nonsmokers appears to affect more women than men.
 And one type, adenocarcinoma, is more common in nonsmokers than smokers.

 Lung Cancer Prevention

 Lung cancer may be one of the deadliest forms of cancer, but it's also one of the most preventable.
-In two words: don't smoke.
+In two words: Don't smoke.
 And if you do, get the help you need to quit.
-Within five years of quitting, your risk of dying from lung cancer will drop to half that of someone who smokes a pack a day.
-And 10 years after quitting, your odds of dying from lung cancer will be virtually the same as if you had never smoked.
+Within 10 years of quitting, the risk of lung cancer will drop 30% to 50%.

 2) Louisa Howard / Photo Researchers, Inc